cguertin14/cguertin.dev/src/content/posts/first-year-as-an-sre.md

 ### MySQL 8 Upgrades

 For one of our products, we have a fleet of 70+ MySQL DBs on AWS.
-Managing them is a challenge in itself, but then we had a notice from AWS that v5.7 was coming to the end of its lifecycle and that we had to upgrade to v8.
-We were able to achieve this before the due date, in less than 5 months.
+Managing them is a challenge itself, but then we had a notice from AWS that v5.7 was coming to the end of its lifecycle and that we had to upgrade to v8.
+We were able to achieve this before the due date, in less than 5 months, with minimal downtime.

 ### Karpenter Consolidation

 We've had [Karpenter's Consolidation feature](https://karpenter.sh/preview/concepts/disruption/#consolidation) enabled for a while in lower environments, but not in Production.
 The reason for that is simple: most of our Prod microservices weren't properly sized, in terms of CPU & Memory.
 It took around 5 months of work along with Service Owners to properly size every single service running in our Prod cluster.
 We were able to automate this process by developing a tool written in Go that would query the Datadog API and use the Memory & CPU metrics and set them on the related deployments.
+This allowed us to scale up and down our cluster and save money.

 ### Cost Savings :moneybag:

-With all the financial instability in the world in the past year, talks of recession, layoffs and more, my team was tasked with reducing costs as much as possible, wherever possible in our infrastructure.
+With all the financial instability in the world during the past year, talks of recession, layoffs and more, my team was tasked with reducing costs as much as possible, wherever possible in our infrastructure.
 Here are some examples of cost savings I was a part of:

 * 25% reduction in EC2 costs for our Kubernetes Prod cluster, thanks to Karpenter Consolidation
 * Using `gp3` storage across the board for all of our RDS instances / clusters over `gp2` or `io1`